jshlbrd/resume/README.md

   - Enabled the rapid expansion of the department within 6 months (3x growth in Cyber Defense).
 - Saved $4M+ annually across the Security department in 2025 by consolidating vendor platforms, building internal tooling, and introducing process improvements.

 #### Staff Security Engineer, Security Operations.
 Brex.
-August 2023 - Jan 2025.
+August 2023 - January 2025.

 - Technical lead for Detection and Response, Corporate Security, and Infrastructure Security.
   - Sets direction for team initiatives in collaboration with Security and Engineering leadership.